 5 Helps us to be more efficient

 In the fast paced time that we live in, we often think MORE is better.
-Actually silence, pause and reflection allows us to be more, not less, effective.
-Like a computer, if you don’t clear it every so often, the hard disk gets full, it starts to slow down and eventually it breaks down so it doesn’t work at all.
+Actually slowing down and reflecting allows us to be more, not less, effective.
+Like a computer, if you don’t clear it every so often, the hard disk gets full, it starts to slow down, and eventually it breaks down so it doesn’t work at all.

 How to make it part of your daily practice